codalnest/files/lgc.md

 (c) All meetings of the committee shall be held in the provincial capitol or the city or municipal hall.
 The minutes of such meetings of the committee and any decision made therein shall be duly recorded, posted at a prominent place in the provincial capitol or the city or municipal hall, and delivered by the most expedient means to elective local officials concerned.

-SECTION 38.
+Section 38.
 Local Technical Committee. - (a) There is hereby created a local technical committee in every province, city and municipality to provide technical assistance to the local pre-qualification, bids and awards committees.
 It shall be composed of the provincial, city or municipal engineer, the local planning and development coordinator, and such other officials designated by the local pre-qualification bids and awards committee.

 (b) The chairman of the local technical committee shall be designated by the local pre-qualification, bids and awards committee and shall attend its meeting in order to present the reports and recommendations of the local technical committee.

-TITLE TWO. - ELECTIVE OFFICIALS
+### TITLE TWO. - ELECTIVE OFFICIALS

-CHAPTER 1. - QALIFICATIONS AND ELECTION
+#### CHAPTER 1. - QALIFICATIONS AND ELECTION

-SECTION 39.
+Section 39.
 Qualifications. - (a) An elective local official must be a citizen of the Philippines; a registered voter in the Barangay, municipality, city, or province or, in the case of a member of the Sangguniang Panlalawigan, Sangguniang Panlungsod, or Sanggunian bayan, the district where he intends to be elected; a resident therein for at least one (1) year immediately preceding the day of

 the election; and able to read and write Filipino or any other local language or dialect.